-- A. Alcohol: - 1.
-The driver has an alcohol concentration of 0.02 or more as measured on a breath test. - 2.
+- 1. The driver has an alcohol concentration of 0.02 or more as measured on a breath test. - 2.
 If the driver: - a.
 Has an alcohol concentration of 0.04 or more as measured on a breath test. - b.
 Possesses alcohol at work. - c.
 Uses alcohol at work. - d.
 Reports for duty within four hours after alcohol use. - e.
 Uses alcohol within eight hours after an accident. - f.
 Refuses to submit to a required alcohol test, the driver cannot return to a safety-sensitive function until: - (1) Evaluated. - (2) Treated, if required, by a substance-abuse professional. - (3) Retested with a result below 0.02. - 3.
 After testing from 0.02 to 0.039 concentration during a pre-employment, post-accident, random, reasonable suspicion, return-to-work or follow-up test, until: - a.
 The next scheduled duty period if at least 24 hours have elapsed, or - b.
 A retest shows the alcohol concentration has fallen below 0.02. - 4.
 The driver displays behavior or appearance characteristic of alcohol misuse. - 5.
 The driver is under the influence of or is impaired by alcohol, as shown by behavioral speech and performance indicators of alcohol misuse. - 6.
 The driver possesses alcohol while on duty. - 7.
 The driver uses alcohol during duty performance. - 8.
 The driver has used alcohol within the four hours previous to performing duties. - 9.
 The driver has had an accident within the last eight hours and has not taken a breath test showing clearance from prohibited alcohol levels. - 10.
-The driver has refused to take a breath test for alcohol use. - B. Controlled substances: - 1.
-The driver uses any controlled substance, unless the use is pursuant to a physician's written certification stating that the use does not adversely affect the driver's ability to safely operate a motor vehicle. - 2.
+The driver has refused to take a breath test for alcohol use.

+B. Controlled substances:

+- 1. The driver uses any controlled substance, unless the use is pursuant to a physician's written certification stating that the use does not adversely affect the driver's ability to safely operate a motor vehicle. - 2.
 A supervisor or administrative employee has actual knowledge that a driver has used a controlled substance. - 3.
 The driver has a positive confirmed test for a controlled substance. - 4.
-The driver displays behavior or appearance characteristic of controlled-substance use. - C. Medication: - 1.
-The driver is taking any prescription or non-prescription medication containing alcohol, even if the driver has notified the driver's supervisor of the medication use.
+The driver displays behavior or appearance characteristic of controlled-substance use.